Guilouz/BTT-TFT43-CR-10S-PRO/README.md

 In case the gCode file has been generated using the  [BTT 3D Plug-In Suit](https://github.com/bigtreetech/Bigtree3DPluginSuit), the data is automatically added.

 In case filament data is not present in the gCode, the filament length data is calculated during print.
 Length is calculated regardless of using the TFT USB, TFT SD or the onboard SD.
 Calculations are done in both absolute or relative extrusion mode.
 Filament data takes into account the flow rate also but with a caveat.
 It has to be the same flow rate during the entire time of the printing, because the end result is calculated based on the flow rate at the time the print has finished.
 If flow rate changes during the print the results will not be accurate anymore.

+## Troubleshooting

+**In case the upload of a new firmware failed**

+First, verify that you have been using the correct version for your TFT.
+After that, try to upload the new firmware again (like described above) using a **new** SD card - 8GB or smaller, FAT32 formatted.
+Some uploads worked fine after executing a low level format of the SD card and not a quick format.

+**Simple Reset**

+To reset the TFT's touch screen calibration, create a blank file named  "reset" with the file-extension "txt", and place it in the root folder of an SD card (the SD card capacity must be less than or equal 8GB and formatted as FAT32).
+Insert the SD card into the TFT's SD card reader and power cycle your printer or restet your TFT to start the reset process.

+**Worst Case Scenario**

+In case the screen remains black or the brightness is not stable, the screen does not react after pressing a button or executes clicks by itself or does something similar - and the reset described above did not help - do the following.
+Remove the TFT from the enclosure and disconnect everything from the TFT, including the cable to the mainboard.
+Cut a USB cable you do not need anymore and connect the red and black wire to 5V and GND of the TFT.
+Do not use the unshielded wires directly but use a 2 pin connector instead.
+Power up the TFT and try to reset the TFT or to instal a new firmware like described in this document.
+With only power supplied, you should be able to navigate through the menus using the touchscreen and even to switch to Marlin Emulation (if available), even the Marlin Emulation screen will not show the interface with a proper EXP based connection.